w3c-fedid/FedCM/src/glossary.md

 * _A [directed identifier](#directed-identifier) that has the property that the [user agent](#user-agent) is able to validate that it is directed._

 ## User agent
-* _Client software such as a web browser that renders web content and can implement WebID._
+* _Client software such as a web browser that renders web content and can implement FedCM._